 If you continue receiving unemployment benefits after the overpayment, the state may deduct the full amount or agreed-upon payments from future unemployment checks.

-With the exception of the states that require employees to pay a small tax to fund UI benefits — Alaska, New Jersey and Pennsylvania — employers pay 100% of state and federal unemployment taxes.
+Except for the states that require employees to pay a small tax to fund UI benefits — Alaska, New Jersey and Pennsylvania — employers pay 100% of state and federal unemployment taxes.

 In accordance with the Federal Unemployment Tax Act (FUTA), employers pay the federal government up to 6% of each employee’s first $7,000 of annual income.
 This helps maintain UI trust funds.

-There is an exception to the FUTA payments though.
+There is an exception to the FUTA payments.
 In most cases, employers who pay state unemployment taxes on time are eligible for a FUTA credit or a reduced FUTA rate that is good for up to a 5.4% reduction.
 This reduction brings the effective FUTA rate down to as low as 0.6% of the first $7,000 of an employee’s income, which comes to a maximum of $42 per year per employee.

 The new employer state unemployment insurance (SUI) tax rate is for newly registered, non-construction employers who haven't received their employer classification yet.
 The new employer SUI tax rates range from 0.55% in South Carolina to 3.689% in Pennsylvania.
-For non-construction, established employers with an employer classification, the SUI tax rate ranges from 0% in a handful of states to 14.37% in Massachusetts.
+For non-construction, established employers with an employer classification, the SUI tax rate ranges from 0% in a handful of states to 15.03% in Massachusetts.

 If a state exhausts its unemployment funds, it can borrow from the federal government.
 However, the state must repay the debt in two to three years.
 If the debt remains unpaid beyond the agreed-upon payoff date, the FUTA credit is reduced, resulting in employers paying higher unemployment insurance taxes until the loan is paid off.

-The only time you must repay benefits is if your weekly benefit amount was higher than what you were eligible to receive.
-At that point, the state unemployment department will ask you to repay the overpaid UI benefits or deduct them from ongoing unemployment payments.
+You only have to pay back your unemployment benefits in cases of overpayment.
+Suppose your weekly benefit amount was higher than what you were eligible to receive.
+In that case, the state unemployment department will ask you to repay the overpaid UI benefits or deduct them from ongoing unemployment payments.